 - 5 In the Actions section, click New, then select one of the following. - Inject into Authentication Header: Inserts the username and password into the header.
-For information about how to configure this type of policy, see Section 4.3, "Configuring an Authentication Header Policy," on page 112. - Inject into Custom Header: Inserts custom names with values into the custom header.
-For information about how to configure this type of policy, see Section 4.4, "Configuring a Custom Header Policy," on page 116.

-- Inject into Custom Header with Tags: Inserts custom tags with name/value content into the custom header.
-For information about how to configure this type of policy, see Section 4.5, "Configuring a Custom Header with Tags," on page 118. - Inject into Query String: Inserts a query string into the URL for the page.
-For information about how to configure this type of policy, see Section 4.6, "Specifying a Query String for Injection," on page 121. - Inject into Cookie Header: Inserts the session cookie into the cookie header.
-For information about how to configure this type of policy, see Section 4.7, "Injecting into the Cookie Header," on page 123. - 6 (Optional) Repeat Step 5.

-Repeat this process to add multiple actions to the same rule.
+For information about how to configure this type of policy, see Section 4.3, "Configuring an Authentication Header Policy," on page 116. - Inject into Custom Header: Inserts custom names with values into the custom header.
+For information about how to configure this type of policy, see Section 4.4, "Configuring a Custom Header Policy," on page 121. - Inject into Custom Header with Tags: Inserts custom tags with name/value content into the custom header.
+For information about how to configure this type of policy, see Section 4.5, "Configuring a Custom Header with Tags," on page 123. - Inject into Query String: Inserts a query string into the URL for the page.
+For information about how to configure this type of policy, see Section 4.6, "Specifying a Query String for Injection," on page 126. - Inject into Cookie Header: Inserts the session cookie into the cookie header.
+For information about how to configure this type of policy, see Section 4.7, "Injecting into the Cookie Header," on page 128. - Inject Kerberos Ticket: Inserts authentication values from the Kerberos ticket into the custom header.
+For information about how to configure this type of policy, see Section 4.8, "Configuring an Inject Kerberos Ticket Policy," on page 129. - 6 (Optional) Repeat Step 5. - Repeat this process to add multiple actions to the same rule.
 If a particular action is allowed only once per rule, then the action does not appear in the New menu if that action has already been defined in the rule.
-If an action is allowed multiple times per rule, you can select it from the New menu or use the Copy Action icon and modify the new entry.

-- 7 To save the policy, click OK twice, then click Apply Changes. - 8 For information on how to assign the policy to a protected resource, see "Assigning an Identity Injection Policy to a Protected Resource" in the NetIQ Access Manager 3.1 SP5 Access Gateway Guide.
+If an action is allowed multiple times per rule, you can select it from the New menu or use the Copy Action icon and modify the new entry. - 7 To save the policy, click OK twice, then click Apply Changes. - 8 For information about how to assign the policy to a protected resource, see "Assigning an Identity Injection Policy to a Protected Resource" in the NetIQ Access Manager 3.2 SP3 Access Gateway Guide.